5th Floor, Brigade Towers,

 Airbus SE, Boeing, Lockheed Martin Corporation, Leonardo SpA, and Dassault Aviation SA are some of the major players in this region.
 Airbus dominates the market in Europe in commercial, as well as military aviation.
 The market is highly competitive and is majorly dominated by a few players.
-Companies are focused to receive long-term contracts from the defense forces to expand their market dominance.
-The aircraft industry is expected to see new innovations getting implemented in aircraft design, which is expected to change the meaning of safety, comfort, and efficiency for, both, passengers and aircraft manufacturers, as per the records of the patent database.
+Companies are focused on receiving long-term contracts from the defense forces to expand their market dominance.
+The aircraft industry is expected to see new innovations getting implemented in aircraft design, which is expected to change the meaning of safety, comfort, and efficiency for both passengers and aircraft manufacturers, as per the records of the patent database.
 Companies are looking forward to grabbing the opportunities offered by the new technological innovations, thereby increasing their respective market shares.
 Countries are partnering to develop new military aircraft models, which is expected to bolster the prospects of the local players in those countries.
 For instance, Germany, France, and Spain are involved in the development of next-generation fighter jet.
 Such programs are expected to drive the growth of the local players during the forecast period.

 1.1 Study Assumptions